 Another recent study found no significant association between tooth decay and breastfeeding beyond 24 months in children living in areas of fluoridated drinking water.
 This suggests that giving young children water containing flouride can reduce the risk of tooth decay.

-These studies show that when babies start eating other foods and drinks, some of which are high in sugars, this is what contributes to tooth decay, rather than breastfeeding.
+Overall, the research shows that when babies start eating other foods and drinks, some of which are high in sugars, this is what contributes to tooth decay, rather than breastfeeding.
+Experts agree that good dental hygiene and healthy eating habits are the most important ways to protect the oral health of young children.

 Could breastmilk protect against tooth decay?